okazel/okazel/README.md

+# Hello, world!
-# If it doesn't challenge, it doesn't change you.
+## If it doesn't challenge, it doesn't change you.